-Generally, employees on foreign assignments have distinct advantages over those self-employed (SE).
+Generally, employees on foreign assignments have some advantages over those self-employed (SE).
 Although Some of these other advantages were eliminated under TCJA 2017, as emphasized below.

-Additionally, as a SE person’s net SE income is subject to U.S. FICA (Federal Insurance Contributions Act) taxes- social security 6.2 percent on the first $132,900 for 2019 ($128,400 for 2018) of wages and Medicare (1.45 percent on all wages or net SE income) taxes, SE persons additionally end up paying both the employee and employer portions.
-This effectively combines to 15.3 percent (6.2 percent + 1.45 percent = 7.65 percent x 2) FICA taxes for all SE persons reporting net income on Schedule C, which is always assessable if net income on Schedule C arises since SE FICA taxes are notaffected by the FEIE and HD.
+Additionally, as a SE person’s net SE income is subject to U.S. FICA (Federal Insurance Contributions Act) taxes- social security 6.2 percent on the first $137,700 for 2020 ($132,900 for 2019) of wages and Medicare (1.45 percent on all wages or net SE income) taxes, SE persons additionally end up paying both the employee and employer portions.
+This effectively combines to 15.3 percent (6.2 percent + 1.45 percent = 7.65 percent x 2) FICA taxes for all SE persons reporting net income on Schedule C, which is always assessable if net income on Schedule C arises, since SE FICA taxes are not affected by the FEIE and HD.

 However, there are a myriad of onerous U.S. reporting requirements whenever a U.S. person owns directly or indirectly 10% or more of any foreign entity.
 Form(s) 5471- Information Return of U.S. Persons with Respect to Certain Foreign Corporations, 8865- Return of U.S. Persons with Respect to Certain Foreign Partnerships and 8858- Information Return of U.S. Persons with Respect to Certain Foreign Disregarded Entities – may come into play along and in the case of a foreign corporation only Form 926- Return of a U.S. Transferor of Property to a Foreign Corporation.
 The complexity of these respective forms, their instructions, including the need to apply U.S. Generally Accepted Accounting Principles (G.A.A.P.) makes the associated compliance further burdensome.
 Further in the majority of cases the U.S. CPA will not have the detailed information required for such compliance.
 As such usually it is the foreign accountant or client themselves whom must complete these forms.

-Further the TCJA of 2017 imposed not only a one time “deemed repatriation tax” or ‘transition tax’ of 15.5% on untaxed foreign earnings or business profits accumulated overseas from 1986- December 31, 2017 held in cash or cash-equivalents and 8% for profits held in non-cash form, but also starting for the 2018 income tax year under IRC Sec 951(A) imposed an annual GILTI (Global Intangible Low Tax Income) inclusion.
-The IRS only released those GILTI tax ‘proposed’ regulations on September 23, 2018.
+Further the TCJA of 2017 imposed not only a one time “deemed repatriation tax” or ‘transition tax’ of 15.5% on untaxed foreign earnings or business profits accumulated overseas from 1986- December 31, 2017 held in cash or cash-equivalents and 8% for profits held in non-cash form, but also starting for the 2018 income tax year under IRC Sec 951(A) imposed an annual GILTI (Global Intangible Low Tax Income) inclusion for individuals on Form 8992- U.S. Shareholder Calculation of Global Intangible Low-Taxes Income (GILTI).
 The GILTI would be taxed at ordinary U.S. income tax rates.

 As in the case of the one-time ‘Repatriation” IRC Sec 965 tax, this would apply whether or not the funds had been repatriated by deeming these earnings to be repatriated, for any U.S. persons (U.S. individuals, domestic corporations, partnerships, trusts and estates) owning more than 10% of a controlled foreign corporation (CFC), where a CFC is a foreign corporation in which US persons control more than 50%.